Skip to content

 listcodebuddy config list (alias: ls)List all configurations

-addcodebuddy config add <key> <values...>Add items to array configurations
+addcodebuddy config add <key> <values...>Add items to array configuration

 removecodebuddy config remove <key> [values...] (alias: rm)Remove configuration or array items